alphazcc/snowflake/README.md

               Version (latest)  --->
 ```

-Note: To use SnowFlake, you need to enable the RTC function.
-If you select SnowFlake, the RTC function is enabled by default.

-After the configuration is complete, let the RT-Thread package manager automatically update, or use the pkgs --update command to update the package to the BSP.

 ## 3. Use SnowFlake software package

-- For detailed description of the software package, please refer to [Package Introduction](docs/introduction.md)
+- For detailed description of the software package, please refer to [Introduction](docs/introduction.md)

 - For detailed sample introduction, please refer to [Sample Document](docs/samples.md)